Carbs and Weight Loss

 3. What about fake sweeteners?

 I would highly suggest that you avoid artificial sweeteners.
 Your body sees them as “real” and you get a similar response to them, only with an extra dose of scary chemicals that you don't need.
 Stevia is different though, that one is totally fine if you can do it.
 (I don’t like it at all.)
+Be sure and read my post, Sugars Best to Worst, to learn more about your favorite sweetener.

 4. Do we even need to eat any carbs?